Skip to main content

 • optimization

-Overall, the game is praised for its smooth performance and user-friendly design, with players expressing a desire for further optimization improvements.
-The aesthetic appeal is also noted positively, contributing to a generally favorable experience.
+Overall, the game is praised for its smooth performance and user-friendly design, though players express a desire for further optimization improvements.
+The aesthetic appeal is also noted positively, contributing to the overall experience.

-• “The game runs smoothly, and the aesthetic is nice.”
+• “The game runs smoothly, and the aesthetics are nice.”

 • “I can't wait to see some more optimization put towards the game.”